athena-server/gform-data-fetch/README.md

     ```bash
     npm run push
     ```
+    Three files in the src folder is pushed.
 An Apps Script project named `Athena-Gform` is now created in your Google Drive.

 1. Open the project
     ```bash